camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/02-web-applications/02-install-cockpit-tasklist.html.md

 After completing the wizard, the Cockpit and Tasklist should be accessible on the default context path **/camunda**.
 In some situations, you also have to start the web application manually from the **Domain Structure / YOUR_DOMAIN / Deployments** page.

-You can check whether everything went well by accessing Cockpit, Tasklist and Admin via `/camunda/app/cockpit`, `/camunda/app/tasklist` and `/camunda/app/admin` or under the context path you configured.
+You can check if everything went well by accessing Cockpit, Tasklist and Admin via `/camunda/app/cockpit`, `/camunda/app/tasklist` and `/camunda/app/admin` or under the context path you configured.